Saikatriki2004/Saikatriki2004/README.md

 - 📫 How to reach me **ranariki18@gmail.com**

-- ⚡ Fun fact is there is no fun fact abouty me!
+- ⚡ Fun fact is there is no fun fact about me!

 ## 🌐 Socials: